All Episodes

 It makes it more difficult.

-Do you understand what he just said here?
+Okay, do you understand what he just said here?

-He just indicted bureaucracy as one of the reasons why his health care plan is failing And why the website's bad.
+He just indicted bureaucracy as one of the reasons why his healthcare plan is failing and why the website's bad.

-And he says he knew that going in.
+And he says he knew that going in, except he didn't know the website wasn't working.

 If you know the federal government can't do something, then why did you do it?